Quick answer

 When can babies eat Zucchini?

 Babies can eat Zucchini from around 6 months when starting solids.
-Babies can eat zucchini from around 6 months when starting solids.
-Zucchini should be cooked until soft - steam, roast, or sauté.
-The flesh should mash easily.
+Babies can eat zucchini from around 6 months, once they're starting solids.
+Cook zucchini until soft — steam, roast, or sauté; the flesh should mash easily.
+Lightly cooked zucchini is easier to gum than raw.
+You can leave the soft skin on (it holds the strip together and adds nutrients) — just wash it well first.

 Is Zucchini a choking hazard for babies?